huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 Step 4: Click the **Save** button once you are finished.

-Step 5: If the entity is intended to feature a PDF (“[Primary document](https://uwazi.readthedocs.io/en/latest/admin-docs/glossary-of-terms.html#)”), click the **Upload PDF** button in the entity pane and select the desired PDF from within the file browser.
+Step 5: If the entity is intended to feature a PDF (“[Primary Document](https://uwazi.readthedocs.io/en/latest/admin-docs/glossary-of-terms.html#)”), click the **Upload PDF** button in the entity pane and select the desired PDF from within the file browser.

-If the entity is intended to feature any other attached materials (“[Supporting files](https://uwazi.readthedocs.io/en/latest/admin-docs/glossary-of-terms.html#)”), click the **Add supporting file** button and select the desired file(s) from within the file browser.
+If the entity is intended to feature any other attached materials (“[Supporting Files](https://uwazi.readthedocs.io/en/latest/admin-docs/glossary-of-terms.html#)”), click the **Add supporting file** button and select the desired file(s) from within the file browser.

 Step 6: Decide who should be able to see and edit the entity.
 By default, the new entity is only visible to you and other users with admin or editor permissions.

 To change these settings, click on the Share button in the entity pane.
-Add any new users who should have access to the entity, choose if they should be able to see and/or edit the entity, and click **Save changes**.
+Add any new users (individuals or groups) who should have access to the entity, choose if they should be able to see and/or edit the entity, and click **Save changes**.

 Remember, if you’d like the entity to be available to everyone who has access to your Uwazi collection, make sure to share it with the “Public”.

 ## How to directly add PDFs to the Library

 Uwazi particularly supports the management of collections of documents in PDF format.
-Numerous functions can be carried out when a PDF is uploaded as the "[Primary document](https://uwazi.readthedocs.io/en/latest/admin-docs/glossary-of-terms.html#)" within an entity, such as conducting full text search, creating a clickable table of contents, creating text references, and more.
+Numerous functions can be carried out when a PDF is uploaded as the "[Primary Document](https://uwazi.readthedocs.io/en/latest/admin-docs/glossary-of-terms.html#)" within an entity, such as conducting full text search, creating a clickable table of contents, creating text references, and more.

-If many of the entities in your collection feature a "Primary" PDF document, it could become tedious to create entity after entity, giving them a title and filling in any properties, and only after they are saved, finally adding a PDF.
+If many of the entities in your collection feature a "primary" PDF document, it could become tedious to create entity after entity, giving them a title and filling in any properties, and only after they are saved, finally adding a PDF.

 For situations such as these, Uwazi makes it possible to upload PDF(s) directly into the Library as a first step without the prior creation of an entity.